-Whether you're living on- or off-campus, when you arrive on St John's Campus, you'll need to visit firstpoint (in the Peirson Study and Guidance Centre) to register and collect your accommodation keys.
+Whether you're living on- or off-campus, when you arrive on St John's Campus, you'll be directed to our friendly team who will help you to complete your registration, and collect your accommodation keys and student ID card.

 If you didn’t apply for accommodation, but think that you may now wish to take up a place, please get in touch with us on 01905 855300 or email firstname.lastname@example.org.
 Take a look at our Accommodation pages for more information, including photos of all of our halls.